jamisonrobey/jamisonrobey.github.io/_posts/2024-02-29-Early Reflections.md

 # Early Reflections - A Fictional Audio Plugin Website

 ## Summary
-This project is the website for a fictional audio plugin company, **Early Reflections**.

-Uniquely, we provide interactive demos of our plugins, with a pre-loaded sample.
-This means users can try out the audio plugin right in their browser, attracting customers.
+Early Reflections is a website for a fictional audio plugin company that offers a unique feature: interactive demos of their plugins with pre-loaded samples.
+This allows users to try out the audio plugins right in their browser, attracting potential customers.
 ## Motivation

-This project started as a simple experimentation to see I could create audio effects in a browser environment.
-Once I realised the power of the Web Audio API, I realised I could create  a more ambitious project, which is what this became.
+This project began as a simple experiment to see if I could create audio effects in a browser environment.
+Once I realised the power of the Web Audio API, I decided to create a more ambitious project, which ultimately became Early Reflections.

-## Features
+# Features

-The site has a couple features to play around with:
+The site offers several features for users to explore:
-- Audio effect bypassing / toggling.
-Make an effect process the audio signal or not and compare the difference.
+- Audio effect bypassing / toggling:
+	- Users can choose to process the audio signal with an effect or bypass it to compare the difference.
+- Control audio parameters:
-- Control audio parameters either by scrolling on the knobs, or inputting them manually.
+	- Users can adjust parameters either by scrolling on the knobs or inputting them manually.
-- A sleek 3D Audio Visualiser
+- A sleek 3D Audio Visualiser:
+	- Adds a visual element to the audio experience.

-## Technical
+# Technical

 ### How to create audio effects in Javascript

 I'm deciding to write a little about how you can create audio effects in Javascript as there aren't any resources online and I wish there was some write ups when I started this project.

 Your markup needs to include an audio and source element.